HanaokaYuzu/NovelAI-API/README.md

 By passing `verbose=True`, the method will print the estimated Anlas cost each time a generating request is going to be made.

+The full parameter list of `Metadata` can be found in the [class definition](https://github.com/HanaokaYuzu/NovelAI-API/blob/master/src/novelai/metadata.py).

 ```python
 from pathlib import Path
 from novelai import Metadata, HOSTS